PaluMacil/ham/README.md

 ##### Preprocessing: Remove Punctuation

-Removing punctuation has almost no affect on the results.
+Removing punctuation has almost no effect on the results.
 This might be due to the two classes tending to have similar punctuation.
 Also, many text messages don't use any punctuation.